UniOfLeicester/git-novice/_episodes/10-branching.md

 > ## Review Changes and Merge
 >
 > Note that the "Merge pull request" button has a drop-down menu to the right,
 > which allows you to select 3 different types of merge - "Create a merge commit",
 > "Squash and merge" or "Rebase and merge".
 These all have slightly different behaviours
 > and are appropriate in different contexts, but for now "Create a merge commit"
 > is fine.
 When you're happy that the contents of the Pull Request are as you want them,
 > click the "Merge pull request" button, then "Confirm merge".
 >
 > Click on the "code" tab at the top of the page to go back to the main page, and check
-> that your changes from that branch have now been correctly merged into `master`.
+> that your changes from that branch have now been correctly merged into `main`.
 >
 > Congratulations!
 You've merged your first Pull Request!
 {: .challenge}